 It’s the details.

-Expert Hint: Write a cover letter for your resume for attorney jobs.
+Expert Hint: Write a cover letter for your resume for attorney jobs (here are few examples of cover letters for legal jobs).
 Research the law firm first.
 Say what you love about it.
 Finally, display evidence of why you fit.

 Here’s how to write an attorney resume:

 - Use the attorney resume template up top.
 It makes a solid first impression with your best legal achievements.